 1) To be eligible to receive a Ph.D. degree, students must complete at least 2 credits of coursework, submit a Ph.D. dissertation, and pass oral and written exams.
 The required credits are as follows.

 Compulsory elective courses: 2 credits

-2) Students must complete the coursework of the Thesis Guidance course (required course) each semester.
+2) Students must register the Thesis Guidance (required course) each semester.

 2. Requirements for courses, credits, number of courses